benjymous/annotations/sandman/sandman.08.md

 - Timothy Tan aka TiTan <_> -M2001- <_> 083285@bud.cc.swin.edu.au
 - "Kai'Ckul" <oshinsky@webspan.net> wrote about Washington Square Park.
 - Ralf Hildebrandt added many more details.
-- Richard Munn corrected Death about pigeons, added the note about Overture, and the possibility of the baby's mother being British.
+- Richard Munn corrected Death about pigeons, added the note about Overture,  the possibility of the baby's mother being British, Identified Harry's Matisse print, and noted Franklin in the background (and foreground) on p23.